-Myasthenia gravis is a chronic neuromuscular disorder that results in muscle weakness.
-Patients often first notice weakness in the muscles that control the movement of their eyes and eyelids.
-Many later develop muscular weakness elsewhere.
+Myasthenia gravis (MG) is a chronic autoimmune neuromuscular disorder that causes muscle weakness.
+Patients often first notice weakness in the muscles that control the movement of their eyes and eyelids, with many later developing muscle weakness elsewhere.

-Nerve cells send signals to muscle cells by releasing a chemical called acetylcholine.
-The chemical binds to acetylcholine receptors on muscle cells.
-In myasthenia gravis, which is an autoimmune disorder, the body’s immune system mistakenly attacks these acetylcholine receptors, disrupting the signals from nerve cells to muscle cells that tell a muscle to contract.
+Nerve cells send signals to muscle cells by releasing a signaling chemical called acetylcholine, which binds to acetylcholine receptors on muscle cells.
+In MG, the body’s immune system mistakenly attacks these acetylcholine receptors, disrupting nerve-muscle communication and causing muscle weakness.

-Muscle weakness in ocular myasthenia gravis often affects upward eye movement first.
-Weakness worsens with continual use of eye muscles, so that it is typically more severe at the end of the day.
+Muscle weakness in ocular MG often affects upward eye movement first, and tends to worsen with continuous eye muscle use.
+For this reason, it is typically more severe toward the end of the day.

-Double vision may be treated through simple measures, such as applying a patch to one eye or wearing a single opaque contact lens.
-The treatment should be alternated between eyes to reduce eye strain.
+Double vision may be alleviated by applying a patch over an eye or wearing a single opaque contact lens.
+This should be alternated between each eye to reduce eye strain.
 Special prism glasses may also help to correct double vision in some patients.

-Specialized eyelid tape can be used to improve vision blocked by drooping eyelids, although it is recommended that one eye be taped at a time and alternate the taped eyelid.
-Glasses can also be equipped with thin wires called eyelid crutches to help people with ptosis.
+Specialized eyelid tape can be used to prevent eyelid droopiness, although it is recommended that one eyelid be taped at a time and alternated.
+Glasses can also be equipped with thin wires, called eyelid crutches, to help people with ptosis.

 Myasthenia Gravis News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.